This page will be updated for 2022/23 exchanges by late-November.

-In an effort to support students who are participating in formal international Exchange or Field School programs, in addition to bursaries and scholarships, SFU has identified this additional funding to assist students with the costs of travel and living expenses while pursuing studies abroad.
-Multiple awards will be distributed in the 2018-19 year.
+In an effort to support students who are participating in a formal international Exchange or Field School programs, in addition to bursaries and scholarships, SFU has identified this additional funding to assist students with the costs of travel and living expenses while pursuing studies abroad.
+Multiple awards will be distributed each year.

 Value: Up to $1000

 - Beedie Study Abroad Award (BSAA)

 Beedie School of Business Student Exchange to a Business Preferred Partner 2020-21

 The Beedie School of Business recognizes the impact of educating students within a global context, developing diversity in the academic community and encouraging students to extend their learning beyond our borders.
 To support our students studying abroad while on exchange, Beedie has provided funding to assist students with the costs of travel and living expenses abroad.
-Multiple awards will be distributed in the 2018-19 year.
+Multiple awards will be distributed each year.

 Value: Up to $1000